 Requests from women for jewelry styles in a similar whimsical vein were answered with what have become Laura Lobdell classics: "Bubbles Royale," a bubble wand in sterling silver or gold that comes with liquid bubbles, the "Match Stick Necklace," packaged in a match box illustrated with "You're My Match," and the "Champers Ring and Collection."

 An avid vintage and textile collector, Laura developed a hand-knotting technique with ocean-washed silk, to create the first "Seeds of Silk" collection.
 New color stories emerge seasonally, including "Champagne Gypsy," "Paisley" and "Capri."

-Please accept our invitation to visit 183 1/8 West 10th Street to experience Laura Lobdell's work - and to give Enso a treat.
+Please accept our invitation to visit our studio to experience Laura Lobdell's work - and to give Enso a treat.
 If you see a "Gone for Bubbles" sign in the window, simply call 646.272.8483 (we're likely just around the corner).

 For additional details, 111 Shops in New York That You Must Not Miss, authors Susan Lusk and Mark Gabor describe Laura Lobdell original storefront at 183 1/8 West Tenth Street in New York City's storied West Village, below courtesy of the authors and publishers Emons.